Arimidex (chemical name: anastrozole) is an aromatase inhibitor approved by the U.S. Food and Drug Administration (FDA) to treat:

-Since 1999, researchers have been conducting the large ATAC (Arimidex, Tamoxifen Alone or in Combination) trial to compare Arimidex to tamoxifen after surgery.
-The researchers are looking at how the medicines work by themselves as well as together to see which combination is the best treatment for postmenopausal women diagnosed with early-stage, hormone-receptor-positive breast cancer.
-Based on initial results of this trial, giving Arimidex and tamoxifen at the same time isn't recommended.
+The large ATAC (Arimidex, Tamoxifen Alone or in Combination) trial compared Arimidex to tamoxifen after surgery.
+The researchers wanted to know how the medicines worked by themselves as well as together to see which combination would be the best treatment for postmenopausal women diagnosed with early-stage, hormone-receptor-positive breast cancer.
+Based on the results of this trial, giving Arimidex and tamoxifen at the same time isn't recommended.

 - increasing the time before the cancer comes back in those who experience recurrence

 - reducing the risk of the cancer spreading to other parts of the body

 - reducing the risk of a new cancer developing in the other breast

 Research presented at the 2013 San Antonio Breast Cancer Symposium showed that Arimidex can lower the risk of first-time, hormone-receptor-positive breast cancer in postmenopausal women at high risk who haven’t been diagnosed.
 Arimidex isn’t approved by the FDA for this use, but doctors may consider it a good alternative to other hormonal therapies approved to reduce risk in high-risk women.